generic-name-guy/universal-weapon-tilt-gz/README.md

 # To-Do

--Fix offset option so sprite borders aren't visible when the image is rotated
+-Add offset option so sprite borders aren't visible when the image is rotated

--Fix flashing issues with Project Brutality

--Add a tilt cap
+-Implement Gearbox CVar system for better optimization